Modern Slavery Act 2015

 Our strategic Tier-One suppliers are global brands themselves, predominantly European based, and governed by stringent regulation.
 Nevertheless, we audit all of our strategic suppliers, requiring certification or compliance to internationally recognised standards including ISO 9001, ISO14001, OHSAS 18001 and social responsibility elements guided by the ISO 26000 voluntary standard every three years.
 After initial audit, we work with each supplier to address any cases of non-compliance or areas of improvement.
 We aim to increase the number of suppliers of key raw materials, goods and services who commit to the 10 principles of the UNGC Global Compact and who report on social data to SEDEX or ECOVADIS.

-We are explicitly communicating our expectations to our strategic suppliers to uphold our commitment to combatting slavery and human trafficking, and are working with suppliers to develop similar compliance programmes within their own supply chains.
+We have communicated our requirements to all our strategic suppliers emphasising the need to uphold our commitment to combatting slavery and human trafficking, and are working with suppliers to develop similar compliance programmes within their own supply chains.

 In 2017, Smurfit Kappa UK Ltd established a cross-functional and cross-divisional committee to drive and focus our commitment to eliminating the risk of modern slavery and establish practical and timely actions.

-In order to monitor our performance we will establish key performance indicators to be assessed and disclosed on an annual basis.
+In order to monitor our performance we have established key performance indicators and these are currently being assessed and will be disclosed on an annual basis from 2019 onwards.

 This statement is made pursuant to Section 54 (1) of the UK Modern Slavery Act 2015 and has been approved by the Smurfit Kappa UK Ltd Board of Directors and signed on their behalf by Clive Bowers, CEO UK Corrugated Division at Smurfit Kappa UK Ltd and Director of statutory entity.